-The ANL Test is a method of determining how much noise the patient is able to tolerate whilst listening to a target signal/speaker (Nabalek et al., 1991).
+The acceptable noise level (ANL) test is a method of determining how much noise the patient is able to tolerate whilst listening to a target signal/speaker (Nabalek et al., 1991).
 It is used as a predictor for how well a patient will cope with amplification when receiving a hearing aid (Nabalek et al., 2006).

 The ANL test is designed to be performed via loudspeaker as it is a free field test.
 However, it can be configured to perform monaurally via selection of headphones and routing the signal to the relevant ear-side.
-The Equinox and Affinity systems can perform the test binaurally via the R+L feature.
+The Affinity Compact can perform the test binaurally via the R+L feature.

 The ANL test is typically performed before the patient is given any form of amplification as a rehabilitative action for their hearing loss.

 - Launch the Affinity Suite from Noah or OtoAccess®.